Proposed transport developments in Bristol: Light rail or rapid transit

-M4 Junction at Emersons Green
+M4 junction at Emersons Green

-It has been long proposed for there to be a motorway junction linking the A4174 road (Avon ring road) to the M4 motorway near to Emersons Green as they pass very close.
-In 2010 this attracted support from the Kingswood MP.
+It has been long proposed for there to be a motorway junction linking the A4174 Avon ring road to the M4 motorway near to Emersons Green as they pass very close.
+In 2010, this attracted support from the Kingswood MP.

 Great Western Main Line electrification

 The first plans to electrify the Great Western line, announced in 2009, included the route to Temple Meads via Chippenham as well as the connecting line between Temple Meads and the South Wales Main Line at Bristol Parkway.
 Electrification of the South Wales line as far as Cardiff was completed in 2019, but in 2016 the government indefinitely delayed work on the Chippenham route and the Parkway connecting line.

 South Bristol ring road

 There have been several proposals to extend the ring road from the junction with the A4 at Hicks Gate, Keynsham, along the southern edge of Bristol as far as the A370 at Long Ashton.

 The 2005 Greater Bristol Strategic Transport Study, commissioned by the regional government office, recommended construction of the new southern route to tackle congestion.
 The proposals follow the route set aside west from Hengrove Park roundabout to the A38 at Castle Farm (phase 1), and from there to the A370 near Long Ashton Park and Ride (phase 2).
 There are additional recommendations (phase 3) for a new Whitchurch bypass from Hengrove Park roundabout, along the base of Dundry Hill, around Stockwood and joining the A4174 at Hicks Gate roundabout on the A4.
 Phase one and two of the ring road are the only major road building schemes adopted by the Joint Local Transport Plan, which claimed they would reduce delays across the Greater Bristol area by 6%, and lead to a 9% increase in public transport use.
 Bristol City Council has endorsed all three phases, and was hoping to begin construction of the first two phases in 2010 and 2011, and the third phase some time after 2016.
 However, the plan had not been approved by the Department for Transport.

 In January 2015, the Department for Transport approved plans for the construction of the South Bristol Link road, as part of the MetroBus rapid transit scheme.
 Construction began in late 2015 and was completed in early 2017.